The Conservation of William 6th Duke of Portland, by John Singer Sargent

 The oxidised and discoloured varnish layers were removed where possible using tailored solvent solutions.
 In areas where sensitivity of the original was determined, the varnish layers were thinned as far as it was deemed safe to do so.
 The removal of these discoloured layers revealed many subtleties of tone and modeling and a much livelier colour palette that had previously been obscured.

 In order to re-tension the painting, the top edge tacking margin was secured using new tacks with card collars.
-This meant that the the painting could be tapped out slightly without the tacking margin failing along that top edge.
+This meant that the painting could be tapped out slightly without the tacking margin failing along that top edge.
 Some moisture treatments were also undertaken to reduce the stretcher bar and vertical score marks.
 In order to provide the large, unlined canvas with a greater level of protection against vibration during transit, environmental changes and possible accidental damage the stretcher was fitted with stretcher bar inserts.

-An isolating layer of varnish was applied to the surface of the painting and the decision was made to fill the widest and most disturbing drying cracks with a chalk/gelatin fill material.
+An isolating layer of varnish was applied to the surface of the painting and the decision was made to fill the widest and most disturbing drying cracks with a chalk/gelatine fill material.
 This was done with the aim of achieving less disruption across the surface of the most central elements of the composition.
 Smaller drying cracks and those around the outer edges of the painting were not filled, as they were less distracting.
 The painting was then mimetically retouched using dry pigments in a synthetic resin to restore a more coherent image and regain a sense of depth.
 Final spray varnishes were applied to achieve the desired surface finish.